Quest Insurance Hero

 UX/Product Design

-Questrade, a Canadian-owned trading platform, has been expanding into full financial services with a clear mission: to empower Canadians to take control of their financial futures.
-As part of this growth, Quest Insurance was developed from the ground up—encompassing strategy, product positioning, and the creation of innovative customer journeys.
-The goal was to establish a competitive presence in the auto and home insurance market, delivering best-in-class experiences that rival industry leaders.
+Questrade, a Canadian-owned trading platform, was expanding into broader financial services with a mission to help Canadians take control of their financial futures.
+Quest Insurance was developed from the ground up, including strategy, product positioning, and new customer journeys for auto and home insurance.

 Client